Turbo Trouble? Symptoms of a Failing Turbocharger in Diesels

 A faint whistle from your turbo is usually normal.
 However, if you begin to hear a loud whining, screeching, or whooshing sound when accelerating, it may be a sign of internal turbo damage or a cracked hose.
 Noise that changes suddenly or becomes more noticeable is always worth investigating.

-4. Check Engine Light or Limp Mode
+Check Engine Light or Limp Mode

 Your diesel’s computer constantly monitors boost levels.
 If the turbo is underperforming or producing erratic pressure, you may see a warning light.
 In some cases, the vehicle will enter limp mode to protect the engine.
 This reduces the power to prevent further damage.
 A scan will confirm whether turbo performance is the issue.

-5. Oil Leaks Around the Turbocharger
+Oil Leaks Near the Turbo Housing

 Turbos rely on a steady supply of clean oil.
 If you notice oil stains near the turbo housing or your vehicle is losing oil without an apparent reason, the internal seals may be failing.
 Oil leaks can damage surrounding components and cause performance issues if not addressed quickly.